christianbriggs/briggzay-me-ssl/README.md

 ```
 The important part here are the environment variables.
 These are used by the config generator and certificate maintainer containers to set up the system.

-The source code for these two images is in the `samples` subfolder, the images are built from there.
+The source code for these two images is in the `apps` subfolder, the images are built from there.
 In a real-world scenario these images would likely come from a Docker registry.

 ## Conclusion
 This can be a fairly simple way to have easy, reproducible deploys for websites with free, auto-renewing TLS certificates.